Madani00/pipex/README.md

 ```
 ---
 ## access
 - you can move `ls` command to you diro ,and test this
+- `access()` does NOT search $PATH.
+It only looks in the current directory unless you specify an absolute or relative path.
 ```bash
 int main()
 {